Pork Butt Burnt Ends

 Once your burnt ends are up over 200°F internal, pull them off and let them rest for 20 to 30 minutes.

-This is partially just to let them cool down (because no one wants to put 200°F meat into their mouth!) and also to let the moisture in the meat redistribute, which is key for maximum tenderness.
+This is partially just to let them cool down (because no one wants to put 200°F meat into their mouth!) and also to allow the moisture in the meat to redistribute, which is key for maximum tenderness.

-You can serve these as a snack or appetizer, or even as the main dish.
-You can also shred them up and create one of the best, saucy pulled pork sandwiches you will ever have!
+I also recommend you try shredding them up for one of the best, saucy pulled pork sandwiches you will ever have!

 smoked pork butt burnt ends